Dynamic Competitive Persuasion: Introduction

-Information revelation comes at a cost: the history of experiments and signals is public, which leads to a (martingale) sequence of beliefs.
-The pair of posterior beliefs from the previous period and the number of periods remaining are the state variables of the dynamic game between the senders, and we derive the unique subgame perfect equilibrium.
-Each period, the sellers choose distributions over posteriors that yield the other a continuation value that is \textit{linear} in that seller's realized posterior belief.
-This linearity ensures that the other is indifferent over the distribution she chooses, and is similar in spirit to e.g. \cite{Condor}, where the buyer chooses an equilibrium distribution of her valuation that generates a unit-elastic demand.
+Information revelation (or risk-taking) comes at a cost: the history of experiments, and their realizations (and prices) is public, which leads to a (martingale) sequence of beliefs.
+When the senders do not post prices, we derive the unique subgame perfect equilibrium of the game.
+The game is formally similar to an all-pay auction; and, just as participants in such auctions typically choose continuous distributions over bids, the senders here choose continuous distributions over their ``bids,'' the posteriors that their experiments produce.
+Moreover, in contrast to the all-pay auction, where winning bids are more costly the higher they are, the senders here do not care about the realized posteriors, \textit{ceteris paribus}, so the senders choose distributions over posteriors that yield the other a \textit{linear} payoff.
+As in an all-pay auction, this linearity ensures that the other is indifferent over the distribution she chooses.

-In a single period game of competitive persuasion, \cite{Au2} find that competition increases information provision: as the number of sellers increases, each provides more and more information (in the Blackwell sense).
-Moreover, in the limit, as the number of sellers grows to infinity, each provides full information and chooses completely informative experiments.
-Here, we discover that long-horizons and patience have the opposite effect to competition: as sellers become more patient, or as the length of the time until the game's cessation increases, each provides \textit{less} information.
+In a single period game of competitive persuasion, \cite{Au2} find that competition increases information provision: as the number of senders increases, each provides more and more information; in the limit, full information.
+Here, (absent prices) we discover that patience has the opposite effect: as senders become more patient, each provides less information.
+As they become maximally patient, the sender with the highest expected type provides no information.
+The other sender chooses a binary distribution with support on \(0\) and the mean of the high sender, then provides no information forever onward, herself.

-As mentioned above, there are three state variables in the game: the number of periods remaining, $\tau$, and the vector of beliefs, $(x,y)$, where $x$ and $y$ are the (current) beliefs for the high (mean) seller's and the low (mean) seller's respective qualities.
-In the equilibrium, in each period, the high seller chooses a distribution over posteriors with a continuous portion on an interval $[0,b]$, $b \leq 1$; and if her mean is sufficiently high, places a point mass on $1$.
-The low seller does the same, with an additional weighing factor of $\frac{y}{x}$, but her distribution also has a mass point on $0$.
-The high seller never reveals whether she is the low type, whereas the low seller is forced to reveal this on occasion.